sphinxjp/doc10/docjp/markup/para.rst

 ..
-   .. directive:: .. rubric:: title
+   .. rst:directive:: .. rubric:: title

-.. directive:: .. rubric:: タイトル
+.. rst:directive:: .. rubric:: タイトル

    ..
 This directive creates a paragraph heading that is not used to create a
       table of contents node.